-Sufficient Resources - key personnel with adequate experience and subcontractors with adequate experience that will be performing work under the prospective contract.
+Sufficient Resources - e.g. key personnel with adequate experience and subcontractors with adequate experience that will be performing work under the prospective contract.

-Adequate Past Experience - successful past experience in carrying out similar work, including a record of:
+Adequate Past Experience - e.g. successful past experience in carrying out similar work, including a record of:

-- having the necessary organization, accounting, and operational controls; - o conforming to requirements and standards of good workmanship; - o forecasting and controlling costs and showing appropriate budgetary controls; - o adherence to schedules, including the administrative aspects of performance; - o reasonable and cooperative behavior and commitment to customer satisfaction; - o business-like concern for the interest of the customer; and - meeting quality requirements.
+- o having the necessary organization, accounting, and operational controls; - o conforming to requirements and standards of good workmanship; - o forecasting and controlling costs and showing appropriate budgetary controls; - o adherence to schedules, including the administrative aspects of performance;

-CPB [check one]:

-has no concerns with the contractor's record of past performance; or is aware of the following concerns:
+reasonable and cooperative behavior and commitment to customer satisfaction; o business-like concern for the interest of the customer; and o meeting quality requirements.
+CPB [check one]: has no concerns with the contractor's record of past performance; or is aware of the following concerns: is aware of the following concerns.
 4. Financial Resources.
-CPB [check one]:

-has no concerns with the contractor's exiting cash flow, account receivables or other financial data or existing business prospects; or has the following concerns:

-5. Technical Resources.
-CPB [check one]:

-has no concerns with the contractor's possession or ability to acquire the required construction, production, and/or technical facilities, equipment, employees, and other resources to perform the work under the contract; or has the following concerns:

-6. Debarment and Suspension.
+CPB [check one]: •• has no concerns with the contractor's exiting cash flow, account receivables or other financial data or existing business prospects; or has the following concerns: 5.
+Technical Resources.
+CPB [check one]: has no concerns with the contractor's possession or ability to acquire the required construction, production, and/or technical facilities, equipment, employees, and other resources to perform the work under the contract; or has the following concerns: 6.
+Debarment and Suspension .
 A debarred or suspended contractor is not a responsible contractor and is therefore ineligible to receive a contract award.
-CPB confirmed that:
+CPB confirmed that: the contractor is in good standing with the applicable state Secretary of State;

-the contractor is in good standing with the applicable state Secretary of State; and has been vetted through centralized government debarment and suspension lists including www.sam.gov to ensure the contractor is not debarred or suspended from local, State, or federal programs.

-7. Conflicts of Interest.
+has been vetted through centralized government debarment and suspension lists including www.sam.gov to ensure the contractor is not debarred or suspended from local, State, or federal programs.
+7. Conflicts of Interest .
 Contract award may not be made to a contractor with an unmitigated Conflict of Interest.
-CPB confirmed that:

-there are no actual or potential personal or organizational conflicts of interest; or

-CPB identified the presence of an actual or potential Conflict of Interest and developed a tailored avoidance and mitigation plan as appropriate to the circumstances.
+CPB confirmed that: there are no actual or potential personal or organizational conflicts of interest; or CPB identified the presence of an actual or potential Conflict of Interest and developed a tailored avoidance and mitigation plan as appropriate to the circumstances.
 A copy of the avoidance and mitigation plan is included in the Procurement File.

-CERTIFICATION REGARDING SUSPENSION AND DEBARMENT
+ATTACHMENT 6 - CERTIFICATION REGARDING SUSPENSION AND DEBARMENT